Skip to Main Content

 Also at this Time - Historical Context

-Just a few days prior to the writing of this letter, on April 6th, 1909, mankind and its explorers had thought they'd found the north pole.
-Robert Edwin Peary was an American arctic explorer who got his beginnings in the United States Navy which he would serve in until retirment.
-Robert Peary and Matthew Hudson, an african-american, along with several Innuits would set out on what was thought to be the first successful expedition to the north pole, however, decades later it would be revealed that they had made errors in the travel log and that meant that they'd actually ended up being a few miles short of their destination.
-In the eyes of many people, Peary, Hudson, and the Innuit helpers, are still regarded as the first men to find and set foot in the north pole.
+Just a few days prior to the writing of this letter, on April 6th, 1909, explorers had thought they'd found the north pole.
+Robert Edwin Peary was an American arctic explorer who got his beginnings in the United States Navy which he would serve in until retirement.
+Robert Peary and Matthew Hudson, an African-American, along with several Inuits would set out on what was thought to be the first successful expedition to the north pole, however, decades later it would be revealed that they had made errors in the travel log and that meant that they'd actually ended up being a few miles short of their destination.
+In the eyes of many people, Peary, Hudson, and the Inuit helpers, are still regarded as the first men to find and set foot in the north pole.

 - Citations -